takeshixx/advent-calendar-2020/README.md

 ## Agenda

+First one or two ports should be fairly simple to give participants an easy start.
+The bold days are 2nd to 4th advents (1st is not in december this year) and they should have special challenges (harder/more complex).

 | Port | Challenge | Path |
 | ---- | --------- | ---- |
 | 1    | | []()